Latest News at IOSSC

 Sunday started out as a cool September day with little wind and no sun.
 As the day progressed and the sun came out, things warmed up and members arrived to make the most of the sunshine The water was clear and flat and the wind increased to 10mph but, it dropped again to 3mph gusting 15 SW-W. George, Connor and Frankie sailed a Feva coached by Ian and Mark in the safety boat, and Alex launched his Miracle.
 Chas made a welcome return to the club, sailing Roger Baker's Dart 15, Chris and Paul, and Rob and Caroline were in their Dart 18s.
 James Bell made a last minute appearance with his Laser while Jeff sailed his Solo.
 Russell and Lee were at Grafham Water with their Scorpion attracting entrants for our Scorpion Open Meeting in October.

 Derek Darley and Tim Bell were Race Officers for the races 4,5 and 6.
-Results to follow.

 Sunday 8th September